Access Policies

 (region = 'EMEA' OR region = 'APAC')

-AND (business_unit = 'marketing')This means the user sees EMEA and APAC marketing data only.
+AND (business_unit = 'marketing')This means the member sees EMEA and APAC marketing data only.

 Assigning Access Policies to Groups